ArkamFahry/KnowledgeBase/pages/PostgreSQL Policies.md

 tags:: [[PostgreSQL]]

 - # PostgreSQL Policies
-	- In PostgreSQL, policies are used to control access to database objects, such as tables and views.
+	- PostgreSQL policies are used to control access to database objects, such as tables and views.
 Policies are defined on a per-table or per-view basis and allow you to specify rules that determine which rows or columns users are allowed to access, update, insert, or delete.
 Policies are a part of the row-level security (RLS) feature in PostgreSQL.
 	- ## key concepts related to PostgreSQL policies
 		- **Row-Level Security (RLS)**
 			- [[PostgreSQL RLS]] is a feature that enables you to control access to rows in database tables based on the characteristics of the user executing a query.
 It allows you to define policies that determine which rows a user can access.